 This command replaces the currently highlighted word in the XML document with the (edited) word in the Not in Dictionary text box.

 This command replaces all occurrences of the currently highlighted word in the XML document with the (edited) word in the Not in Dictionary text box.

 The Recheck Document button restarts the check from the beginning of the document.

-Clicking the Options button opens a dialog box depending on the current view.
+Clicking the Options button opens the Spelling Options dialog box.

 This command closes the Spelling dialog box.